bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `SAVLOG` saves logging to a file on disk fspec.
 If no file is specified RNMR will prompt for it with temp as a default.
+## SAVLST
+Save lists to file

+Category: Lists

+Format: `SAVLST` fspec

+Defaults: temp

+Description:
+`SAVLST` saves all current lists to a file on disk fspec which can be later be loaded using `RSTLST`.
+If no file is specified RNMR will prompt for it with temp as a default.
 ## SAVSHM
 Save shim values to file